San Francisco, California

 Down Syndrome Foundation of Orange County

 DSF serves families, educators and therapists in Orange County and surrounding areas.
-DSF also provides support and service to Down syndrome organizations associations across the nation and families and professionals around the world.
+DSF also provides support and service to Down syndrome associations across the nation and families and professionals around the world.

 Our Vision - Effective education and community inclusion for people with Down syndrome.

 Our Mission - To serve people with Down syndrome through develpment of educational, social and support programs delivered in partnership with individuals, families, professionals and communities.